vinni-01/Fpet_project/README.md

 # Fpet_project

-App to store users and their bank cards
+Rest API based program to store bank cards of the users.
+The program implemented to work with MongoDB.

+Middleware was implemented in order to keep the private data.

+All passwords and cards' information is hashed.